Lakes, trees and multimarks…

 It is perhaps no coincidence then that a Rapido N scale CP rail caboose arrived… then an action red Microtrains gondola… then a red Atlas S4… and then some Peco long radius Code 55 turnouts… the sketching (top) paralleled physical mock ups, exploring idea and wondering if I could re-capture some of that feeling in just 4ft?
 Why N?
 I had instinctively and unconsciously recognised I would not have space to do this in HO…

 I have built a four foot long N gauge cameo previously - and that failed.
-Its small railway scope amd small engines seemed lost within the cameo window.
+Its limited railway scope and small engines seemed lost within the cameo window.
 The vertical height of a HO scale letter box too tall for the Gerald Road scheme.
-Here though, whilst the trains are small in height they are longer, brighter too… and rather than a sprawling urban scene with just two or three N scale storeys in vertical height I have the Rockies to consider.
+Here though, whilst the trains are small in height they are longer and brighter too… rather than a sprawling urban scene with just two or three N scale storeys in vertical height I have the Rockies to consider.
 Tall lush green forest to wrap around the lake, the barge, the railway, like a comforting blanket.
 A place to revisit those feelings, that child like excitement.
-A place too to explore the memories of those bright colours running through green forests… this is a project light on ‘fresh new ideas’ but heavy on nostalgia.
+A place too to explore the memories of those bright colours… this is a project light on ‘fresh new ideas’ but heavy on nostalgia.

 In a rather wonderful parallel my good friend Chris is also building an N scale layout.
 He too is using the very same four Peco turnouts.
 He too is laying it along a thin shelf.
 Our friendship is one that fuels and renews my energy and enthusiasm for this hobby, this wonderful pastime.
 It feels special to be working like this, almost as if we’re building this layout, his layout, together.
 I’m a man of many projects and the pace at which things progress can be a little on/off but there is energy for this, fuel in the tank and a growing collection of enablers.
 I have the space for ‘one more shelf’, this fits the space and suits the narrow location between than another 00/HO example… we shall see, but for now, until next time, more soon…